metantonio/azure-data-engineer/use_synapse_sql_query_data_lake.md

 The **BULK** parameter includes the full **URL to the location in the data lake containing the data files**.
 This can be an individual file, or a folder with a wildcard expression to filter the file types that should be included.
 The **FORMAT** parameter specifies the **type of data being queried**.
 The example above reads delimited text from all .csv files in the files folder.

+#### Note

+This example assumes that the user has access to the files in the underlying store, If the files are protected with a SAS key or custom identity, you would need to [create a server-scoped credential](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=shared-access-signature#server-scoped-credential).

+As seen in the previous example, you can use **wildcards** in the **BULK** parameter to *include or exclude* files in the query.
+The following list shows a few examples of how this can be used:

+ - `https://mydatalake.blob.core.windows.net/data/files/file1.csv`: Only include file1.csv in the files folder.

+ - `https://mydatalake.blob.core.windows.net/data/files/file*.csv`: All .csv files in the files folder with names that start with "file".

+ - `https://mydatalake.blob.core.windows.net/data/files/*`: All files in the files folder.

+ - `https://mydatalake.blob.core.windows.net/data/files/**`: All files in the files folder, and recursively its subfolders.

+You can also specify multiple file paths in the **BULK** parameter, separating each path with a comma.

+## Querying delimited text files